 If you are a squeaky clean borrower a bank may do just fine.
 Again though what is their processing time?
 Brokers, mortgage bankers and credit unions tend to be more customer service oriented.
 But a good loan officer with a Bank can be as efficient to work with.

 Each type lender has certain niches that make them easier to deal with, and also less costs overall.
 As in any service you choose, you want professionalism and great communication.
 You can tell right away in most cases how responsive your lender is in the upfront shopping stages.

 If you have a more challenging situation then picking the right loan officer will go a long way.
 A good loan officer can evaluate quickly your situation and share what hurdles may arise.

-FAQ: Just like selecting good realtor, selecting a good loan officer is equally important.
-Even if you have a so called vanilla financial profile and easily valued home.
+FAQ: Just like selecting a good realtor, selecting a good loan officer is equally important.
+Even if you have a so-called vanilla financial profile and easily valued home.

 Check rates from home loan lenders: Home loan lender rates

 Wave of Home Equity Defaults Coming?